John Elway: Early life

-In February 1976, Jack joined the staff at Palouse neighbor Idaho, but a month later became the head coach at Cal State-Northridge, a Division II program in Southern California.
-The family moved after John's freshman year at Pullman High School to the San Fernando Valley, where he played his final three years of football at Granada Hills High School in Granada Hills, under head coaches Jack Neumeier and Tom Richards.
+In February 1976, Jack Elway joined the staff at Idaho, a Palouse neighbor, but a month later became the head coach at Cal State-Northridge, a Division II program in the San Fernando Valley of Los Angeles.
+The family moved after John's freshman year at Pullman High School, and he then played his final three years of football at Granada Hills High School in Granada Hills, under head coaches Jack Neumeier and Tom Richards.
 Despite missing five games with a knee injury as a senior, he ended his high school career with 5,711 passing yards and 49 passing touchdowns, and was named to the Parade All America High School Football Team, along with future NFL stars, quarterback Dan Marino and running back Eric Dickerson.

 Known as a dual-threat quarterback, meaning he was accomplished at running and escaping pressure with an impressive passing ability, he was amongst the top recruited high school players in the country, receiving numerous scholarships.
 One of those offers was from his father, who became the head coach at San Jose State following the 1978 season.
 Also an accomplished baseball player, Elway was selected by the Kansas City Royals in the 18th round of the 1979 Major League Baseball draft.
 The Royals also selected Marino in the fourth round of the same draft.